Startup Accounting 101: Essentials for Managing Your Business Finances

-- Method of Accounting: Which method of accounting will best suit your new business — cash basis, accrual basis, or a hybrid method?
+- Method of accounting: Which method of accounting will best suit your new business — cash basis, accrual basis, or a hybrid method?
 In other words, will you record your revenue or expenses when cash is physically exchanged, immediately after a transaction despite payment, or a combination of both?

-- Accounting Personnel: Determining responsibility for accounting tasks is crucial to any organized accounting system.
+- Accounting personnel: Determining responsibility for accounting tasks is crucial to any organized accounting system.
 Some business owners will have the knowledge and time to take care of most financial responsibilities themselves, while others will want to hire an employee to maintain their records.
 In addition, having an accounting professional on call can be extremely helpful, especially around tax season.
-Even if your accounting personnel aren't involved in the day-to-day tasks, your small business will find itself in the position to make risky financial decisions where professional consulting will prove to be an invaluable asset.
+Even if accounting personnel aren't involved in the day-to-day tasks, your small business will find itself in the position to make risky financial decisions where professional consulting will prove to be an invaluable asset.

-Regardless of the system you choose, your records will need to be accessible and meaningful to help you make important financial decisions.
+Regardless of the accounting software you choose, your records will need to be accessible and meaningful to help you make important financial decisions.
 You'll need to be able to tell if your company is profitable, where your business income is being spent, and if corners can be cut in certain areas.
-Detailed books will not only aid in reflecting your company's finances, they will also assist in making these critical decisions.
+Detailed books not only aid in reflecting your company's finances, they will also assist in making these critical decisions.
 The information recorded in your books will allow you to pull several basic accounting reports.
 Here a few that every business owner should be familiar with.

-- Cash Flow Report: The cash flow report is critical, allowing you to determine whether your business has enough money available to operate and pay daily expenses.
+- Cash flow report: The cash flow report is critical, allowing you to determine whether your business has enough money available to operate and pay daily expenses.

-- Accounts Payable or Liability Report: The accounts payable/liability report will show you what your business owes — or how much debt you're in.
+- Accounts payable or liability report: The accounts payable/liability report will show you what your business owes — or how much debt you're in.

-- Aged Receivables Report: The aged receivables report will show you who owes your business money as well as any delinquencies broken down by payment periods of over 30 days, over 60 days, and beyond.
+- Aged receivables report: The aged receivables report will show you who owes your business money as well as any delinquencies broken down by payment periods of over 30 days, over 60 days, and beyond.
 This allows you to prioritize your follow-up and stay close to customers notorious for not paying in a timely manner.

-- Profit and Loss Report: The profit and loss report will tell you how your business is performing.
-If you choose to use the cash basis method of accounting, this report will look much like a cash flow report.
+- Profit and loss report: The profit and loss report will tell you how your business is performing.
+If you choose to use the cash-basis method of accounting, this report will look much like a cash flow report.
 However, if you're using the accrual method, it will show a longer period of your company's financial health.